PufferFinance/secure-signer-docs/docs/environment.md

 ![azure6](/img/azure_6.png)

-Add any additional configurations that fit your needs.
-Then select `Review and Create`.
-Verify the OS image and VM size are correct.
-Then `Create` the VM.
+Add any additional configurations that fit your needs using the `Next:Disk` botton.

 ---

 ![azure7](/img/azure_7.png)

-Securely store the SSH private key, for example in the `~/.ssh/` directory.
+Pick the storage for the virtual machine.

 ---

 ![azure8](/img/azure_8.png)

-Once deployment finishes, select `Go to resource`.
+Select `Review + create` and your VM will be deployed.

 ---